Select the title below to view more information.

-Similar to the diamond colour, the further right your go on this scale, the less expensive the diamond.
+Similar to the diamond colour, the further right you go on this scale, the less expensive the diamond is.
 We would recommend not going below a Si2 inclusion diamond as anything below this may become noticeable with the naked eye.

 Diamond cut is one of the most important features of a diamond.
 The cut relates to the sparkle of a diamond.
 A poor cut diamond will not have brilliance and fire in it.
 We specialise in only providing diamonds which are a very good to an excellent cut as we believe that a diamond should capture light and sparkle in all its glory.
 Diamond cut and diamond shape are two different things – the cut has an impact on the sparkle, shape is just the shape the diamond was designed.

 We like to add a bit to the 4 C’s and the fifth C is cost.

 As we have access to over 250,000 diamonds and are managed by a diamond dealer, we have seen the mark up shops place on diamonds.
 We encourage you to shop around for your diamond – we sell at wholesale prices and we are confident that we will be unbeaten on both price and quality.

 All of our diamonds are certified by the worlds leading diamond grading bodies (GIA; HRD; IGI).
 Each ring we sell also has an independent valuation certificate.
 We believe in transparency and honesty at all times.
 We would also advise people against jewellers who ‘self certify’ their own rings as the details may not be accurate.